neolink557/Scrapper_champions_transfermark/README.md

-# Quotes Scraper
+# Champions scrapper
-Part of Curso de Scrapy 🕷
+scraper that takes the cahmpions information of https://www.transfermarkt.com/